ben-n93/ben-n93.github.io/content/blog/filling_missing_dates.md

 WITH RECURSIVE DATES AS ...
 SELECT
 pt.*
-, dates.dt as DATES_DT -- Note I've renamed it this to make it a bit easier to understand.
+, dates.dt as dates_dt -- Note I've renamed it this to make it a bit easier to understand.
 FROM page_traffic AS pt
 	CROSS JOIN DATES
-ORDER BY PAGE_NAME, pt.DT, dates.dt
+ORDER BY page_name, pt.dt, dates.dt
+;
 ```

 |DT|PAGE_NAME|PAGE_VIEWS|DATES_DT|